Tag: gay bars

 Gay bar writings

-Since 2015 I have been researching and writing on the role of gay bars in urban processes including gentrification, LGBTQ+ community development, and social inequality.
+Since 2015 I have been writing on the role of gay bars in urban processes including gentrification, LGBTQ+ community development, and social inequality.
 This forms the basis of my forthcoming book with Redwood Press, Who Needs Gay Bars?
-It is based on interviews with more than 130 gay bar owners and managers, site…
+It is based on interviews with more than 130 gay bar owners and managers, site visits to…

 -